Free EOB Scan

 An EOB has six fields that help decide what to check on the provider bill.
 Most patients glance at the dollar figure and miss the rest:

-5. Reason codes — short codes (CO-50, PR-204, etc.) that explain any denials or adjustments.
+5. Reason codes - short codes such as CO-50 or PR-204 that explain denials or adjustments.

 6. Date of service - should match the bill lines you are comparing.